Skip to content

 Custom Configuration

 Session Replay supports the masking function for sensitive elements.
-You can flexibly set the content that needs to be masked according to business requirements, such as sensitive information like mobile phone numbers.
+You can flexibly set the content that needs to be masked according to business requirements, such as sensitive information like phone numbers.
 The following are the specific operation methods:

 Configuring Masking via Element Attributes